aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/configure-aws-secrets-manager.md

 :::note
 The integration with AWS Secrets Manager is not yet available on the Aiven Console.
-This feature can only be configured using the Aiven API, Aiven CLI, or Terraform.
 :::

 ## Configure secret providers